rrbriggs/onboarding-ui/README.md

 In the root of the project initialize npm by running `npm init -y` Download required dependencies by running `npm install`

-Build the webpack project by running this command in the root directory of the project in terminal `npm run build`

-Now you may run webpack using `npm run dev`
+Now you may run webpack using `npm run start`

 In your browser go to (http://127.0.0.1:9000/)